visualinteractivedata/idc-workshop-2026/index.md

 All deadlines are at 11:59pm (23:59) AoE (Anywhere on Earth)

-* April 14, 2026: Activities or Report Submission
+* May 04, 2026: Activities or Report Submission

-* May 1, 2026: Author Notification
+* May 05, 2026: Author Notification

-* May 6, 2026: Camera-ready Submission
+* May 06, 2026: Camera-ready Submission

 * June 22, 2026: Workshop day